Who is eligible for Chapter 13 bankruptcy?

-Chapter 13 is reserved for individuals and couples, as opposed to corporations and partnerships.
-You’re most likely eligible assuming you have received credit counseling and possess a regular income sufficient for your living expenses.
+Chapter 13 bankruptcy is reserved for individuals and couples, rather than corporations and partnerships.
+It’s the 13th Chapter of the U.S. Bankruptcy Code (11 U.S. Code Title 11), hence the name Chapter 13 bankruptcy.
+You’re most likely eligible, assuming you have received credit counseling and possess a regular income sufficient for your living expenses.

-Additionally, your secured debts must be less than $1,081,400 and your unsecured debts should be less than $360,475.
-If you had a bankruptcy petition that was dismissed with prejudice or for abuse in the last half year, you cannot file until the 180-day waiting period has expired.
+Additionally, your secured debt must be less than $1,257,850, and your unsecured debt should be less than $419,275.
+If you had a bankruptcy petition that was dismissed with prejudice or for abuse in the last half-year, you cannot file until the 180-day waiting period has expired.

 You and your lawyer will file all the necessary paperwork, such as the petition, a statement of financial affairs, the schedules, and your plan of reorganization.

-You will pay a number of fees and possibly meet with your creditors, but your attorney will handle most details.
+You will pay several fees and possibly meet with your creditors, but your attorney will handle most details.
 If you plan to file on your own, you should be aware that the failure rate is very high.

-Rather than discharging debts as in a Chapter 7 bankruptcy, Chapter 13 creates a multi-year repayment plan.
-You’re given a monthly payment amount based on your income and necessary financial obligations.
+Rather than discharging debts as in a Chapter 7 bankruptcy, Chapter 13 bankruptcy creates a multi-year repayment plan.
+You’re given a monthly payment amount based on your disposable income and necessary financial obligations.

-That amount is then distributed amongst your qualifying creditors.
-After you successfully complete the payment plan, your debts are fully discharged.
+That amount is then distributed amongst your qualifying unsecured creditors.
+You then have three to five years to resolve your debts.
+After you successfully complete the Chapter 13 repayment plan, your debts are fully discharged.

 The entire process typically takes between three and five years of structured payments that are applied to your debt adjustment.
-Some debts won’t qualify for discharge, including federal student loans.
+Some debts won’t qualify for discharge, including federal student loan debt.

-What will my duties be under chapter 13?
+What will my duties be under chapter 13 bankruptcy?

 - File all required tax returns before your creditor’s meeting